News & Research

 Medications May 26, 2026

-You're not sad anymore, but you're not anything anymore.
+You are not sad anymore, but you are not anything anymore.
 The volume knob on your feelings got turned to zero.
 Emotional blunting affects up to half of people on SSRIs.

 Emotional BluntingSSRIsMedication Side Effects